 If you have someone in your family who doesn’t like whole grains and you’re just starting to switch, one of these might be a better bet:

-- King Arthur White Whole Wheat Flour – this has all the fiber and nutrition that regular whole wheat flour has, but it tastes milder and is lighter in color.
+- Bob’s Red Mill 100% whole grain ivory wheat flour (aka white whole wheat) – this has all the fiber and nutrition that regular whole wheat flour has, but it tastes milder and is lighter in color.
 It’s made from a naturally occurring “albino” wheat, which is the only reason why it’s lighter.
 It really does have the same nutritional value!
 If I were starting off with whole wheat baking, I’d start with this flour.

-- King Arthur Whole Wheat Pastry Flour – this is made from a softer type of wheat that has less protein and less gluten.
+- Bob’s Red Mill whole wheat pastry flour – this is made from a softer type of wheat that has less protein and less gluten.
 It’s more finely ground and great for cakes and pastries.